 Questions and Answers About Winter

-Question: Why is there such a time lag between the shortest day of the year and the lowest average daily temperature of the year?
+Question: Why is there such a time lag between the shortest day of the year (shortest amount of daylight hours) and the lowest average daily temperature of the year?

 Question: Was Stonehenge built to celebrate the winter solstice?

 Answer: That’s one theory.
 Stonehenge was constructed in several phases over a period of many centuries.
 Due to the alignment of the stones, experts acknowledge that the design appears to correspond with the use of the solstices and possibly other solar and lunar astronomical events in some fashion.
 There are several theories as to why the structure was built, including that the area was used as a temple to worship the Sun; as a royal burial ground; and/or as a type of astronomical observatory.
 However, because none of these theories has been proven correct as yet, the true reason (or reasons) for Stonehenge remains a mystery.
 Read more about ancient seasonal markers.

 Question: Is the solstice the start of winter or the mid-point of winter?

 Answer: There is not a black-and-white answer.
 It depends.
 Based on the calendar, we follow what the astronomical calendar tells us.
 The solstice is the beginning of astronomical winter.
 (An almanac is literally defined as a “calendar of the heavens,” so we use the astronomical definition as well.)
 Astronomical seasons are based on the position of the Earth in relation to the Sun.
 However, meteorological seasons are based on the annual temperature cycle.
 It is important for meteorologists to be able to compare climatological statistics for a particular season from one year to the next for agriculture, commerce, and a variety of other purposes.
 Thus, meteorologists break the seasons down into groupings of three months.
 Winter includes December, January, and February.